 Health Equity

--Create a network of IAFP physicians and students committed to health equity.
+Objectives: To support IAFP members' educational needs in health equity, including implicit bias training, member activities, and discussions, and to create a network of IAFP physicians and students committed to health equity.

 IAFP's definition of health equity:

 Health equity is realized when each individual has a fair opportunity to achieve their full health potential.
 Achieving health equity requires treating everyone justly according to their circumstances: equality is an outcome of equity.
-Societal efforts must be undertaken to address structural inequalities that create group-differentiated access to resources, as well as differentiated vulnerabilities to harm.”
-(IHI, Healthy People 2020, Race Matters Institute, Structural Competency Workgroup, Am J Public Health).
+Societal efforts must be undertaken to address structural inequalities that create group-differentiated access to resources, as well as differentiated vulnerabilities to harm” (IHI, Healthy People 2020, Race Matters Institute, Structural Competency Workgroup, Am J Public Health).

-Primary Care for New Arrivals
+Primary Care Essentials for New Arrivals

 Our member interest group webinars are supported in part by a grant from the AAFP Foundation Family Medicine Chapter Alliance, which is funded by members like you!
 Help programs like this continue to support family medicine by giving to the FMPC.
-Select “Chapter Grants” when making your gift online (
+When making your gift online, select “Chapter Grants” (www.aafpfoundation.org).

 CARE Down Syndrome Clinical Education Hub